 - Sign in to the Portal Administrator Directory as an administrator of your organization.

-- Click System > Content > Configuration> Update.
+- Click System > Content > External Content > Update.

 - Ensure the False option is selected and click Update.

-Once external content has been disabled, you will need to specify a custom group whose basemaps will be shown in the basemap gallery.
+Once external content has been disabled, you must specify a custom group whose basemaps will be shown in the basemap gallery.